SvetlinZarev/coding-challenges/leetcode/000 - 099/52 - N-Queens II.md

 The n-queens puzzle is the problem of placing `n` queens on an `n x n` chessboard such that no two queens attack each other.

-Given an integer `n`, return all distinct solutions to the n-queens puzzle.
-You may return the answer in any order.
+Given an integer `n`, return the number of distinct solutions to the n-queens puzzle.

-Each solution contains a distinct board configuration of the n-queens' placement, where `Q` and `.` both indicate a queen and an empty space, respectively.

 ### Constraints